 As a copy editor, I've learned a lot about improving the flow of my own writing as I've tweaked the manuscripts of others.
-Today I want to share five easy edits you can make yourself that invite the reader deeper into the story and provide the impact you want to have.
+Today I want to share four easy edits you can make yourself that invite the reader deeper into the story and provide the impact you want to have.

 1. Eliminate crutch words.